 Paul Taylor is a 50-year-old black male.
-Mr. Taylor has survived colon cancer on two separate occasions, and has had back surgery.
-His medical conditions require the use of morphine for pain management.
+Mr. Taylor has a physical disability that requires the use of morphine.

 Mr. Taylor was arrested and charged with the sale of morphine in Tate and Panola counties.
 The record reflects that Mr. Taylor was approached by an undercover agent to sell morphine.
-Mr. Taylor has no history of the sale of morphine, nor does he have any previous criminal history.
+Mr. Taylor has no history of the sale of morphine.

 Paul Taylor was indicted in Tate County Criminal Cause CR2004-129BT on August 17, 2004 for sale of morphine; indicted on August 25, 2004 in Panola County Criminal Cause CR2004-14BP2 for sale of morphine; indicted in Panola County Criminal Cause CR2004-36LP1 on October 1, 2004 for sale of morphine; and in Panola County Criminal Cause CR2004-47BP1 on December 3, 2004 for sale of morphine.
 On March 24, 2005, Taylor entered pleas of guilty to CR2004-129BT, CR2004-143BP2 And CR2004-47BP1.
 On June 10, 2005, the Court sentenced Taylor to nineteen(19) years in the Mississippi Department of Corrections with nine (9) years to serve and ten (10) years suspended in each case with the sentences to run concurrently.
-The State agreed to remand CR2004-34LP1.
+The State agree to remand CR2004-34LP1.
 Taylor, by counsel Charles E. Miller filed identical petitions in Tate County and in the Second Judicial District of Panola County.